robinbraemer/awesome/README.md

 *   [cientgu/InstructDiffusion](https://github.com/cientgu/InstructDiffusion) - PyTorch implementation of InstructDiffusion, a unifying and generic framework for aligning computer vision tasks with human instructions.
 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 *   [jamesturk/scrapeghost](https://github.com/jamesturk/scrapeghost) - 👻 Experimental library for scraping websites using OpenAI's GPT API.
-*   [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - A Gradio web UI for Large Language Models with support for multiple inference backends.
+*   [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - LLM UI with advanced features, easy setup, and multiple backend support.
 *   [ludwig-ai/ludwig](https://github.com/ludwig-ai/ludwig) - Low-code framework for building custom LLMs, neural networks, and other AI models
 *   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers
 *   [OpenBB-finance/OpenBB](https://github.com/OpenBB-finance/OpenBB) - Investment Research for Everyone, Everywhere.